mindspore-ai/docs/docs/mindspore/source_en/faq/network_compilation.md

 ### Q: Why does screen print `Start compiling and it will take a while.
 Please wait...` and `End compiling.` when running?

-A: When accelerated execution is required, MindSpore will convert Python source code into a function-style IR based on graph representation and do dome optimizations.
+A: When accelerated execution is required, MindSpore will convert Python source code into a function-style IR based on graph representation and do some optimizations.
 This process is also known as the compilation process.
 When printing "Start compiling and it will take a while.
 Please wait...", MindSpore starts the graph compilation process.
 When printing "End compiling.", it means the graph compilation process is over.

 Currently there are the following two scenarios where the message will print: